ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/modules.md

   ;
 ```

-If you need to initalize not agent objects in module, you can override `Initialize` and `Shutdown` methods in your module class.
+If you need to initialize not agent objects in module, you can override `Initialize` and `Shutdown` methods in your module class.

 ```diff
 // File my_module.hpp: